lumeland/lume.land/docs/advanced/plugins.md

 export default site;
 ```

-We can encapsulate this code inside a banner, and even include some
+We can encapsulate this code inside a plugin, and even include some
 configuration:

 ```ts